-MGT483 Technology Commercialization Hours 3
+MGT483 Technology Commercialization

+Hours 3

 This course focuses on getting ideas, innovations, or discoveries into the marketplace in the form of products or services, or into the value chain at any step, to increase the competitive advantage of the enterprise.
 The course offers an overview of the technology commercialization process.
 But more importantly, the course provides opportunities to assess technologies for commercialization.
-Indeed, the most useful description of the course, students are engaged in technology assessment projects.
+Indeed, the most useful description of the course is as a practicum in technology assessment.
+Throughout the course, students are engaged in technology assessment projects.
 This course links the activities of research and development, product and process design, technology transfer and marketing, new venture financing, technology entrepreneurship and intrapreneurship, protection of intellectual property, and management.